 As part of the broader effort to diversify Virginia's economy, the Chamber continues to support GO Virginia and its efforts to incentivize greater collaboration among localities, higher education, and the private sector.
-Maintaining the state's financial commitment to this program is especially important at this time with consideration of sequestration coming back in the near future and the recent drop in state revenues being directly attributable to the flight of high-paying jobs from the state.
+Maintaining the state's financial commitment to this program is especially important.